BlanchetteLab/HIFI/README.md

 6) Download into the examples directory the following test Hi-C data set from Rao et al. 2014: https://www.cs.mcgill.ca/~blanchem/HIFI/Rao_GM12878.hg19.chr9_example.bam

 ## Example data set
-The bam file linked just above comes from Rao et al. (2014), limited to intrachromosomal contacts in region chr9:122000000-132000000.
+The BAM file linked just above comes from Rao et al. (2014), limited to intrachromosomal contacts in region chr9:122000000-132000000.
 This is the data we are going to use as example.
-The bam file was produced from fastq files using HiCUP's standard pipeline to map read pairs to hg19 and perform read-pair quality filtering.
+The BAM file was produced from fastq files using HiCUP's standard pipeline to map read pairs to hg19 and perform read-pair quality filtering.
 Additional filtering (MAPQ value >= 30) ensures unique mappability.

 ## Quick start
-1) Process bam file to produce input to HIFI (expected run time: 1 minute):
+1) Process BAM file to produce input to HIFI (expected run time: 1 minute):

 ```src/BAMtoSparseMatrix.py examples/Rao_GM12878.hg19.chr9_example.bam examples/hg19.HindIII_fragments.bed ./examples_output```